 ISBN 0 9515089 6 2 Torquay Pottery Collectors Society, 2000 65 pages £5.20

-Dartmouth Pottery A collectors guide by Virginia Brisco
+Dartmouth Pottery – A Collectors Guide Edited by Virginia Brisco

 ISBN 0 9515089 2 X Torquay Pottery Collectors Society, 1993 88 pages £4.80

-Based on the original research and extensive photographic collection of Reginald Score, Virginia Brisco has written a book that provides a good introduction to Dartmouth Pottery.
-It contains a brief history of the pottery, a comprehensive guide to the wares produced from the late 1940s through to its closure in the 1980s and a selection of backstamps with their dates.
+Based on the original research and extensive photographic collection of Reginald Score, Dartmouth Pottery – A Collectors Guide provides a great introduction to collecting Dartmouth pottery.
+With black-and-white and colour photographs, the book contains a brief history of the Pottery, and a comprehensive guide to the waresproduced from the late 1940s through to its closure, along with a selection of the Pottery’s backstamps with their dates.

 ISBN 0 9520045 0 X Virginia and Bill Brisco, 1992 90 pages £4.80